desihub/desiutil/doc/desiInstall.rst

     # in desiInstall (desiutil.install).
 You can copy this file, edit your copy
     # and supply it to desiInstall with the --configuration option.
     #
-    #
-    # This section can be used to override built-in names of NERSC hosts.
-    # Specifically, these will override the cross_install_host and
-    # nersc_hosts attributes of the DesiInstall object.
-    #
-    [Cross Install]
-    cross_install_host = cori
-    nersc_hosts = cori,edison,datatran
-    #
     # This section can be used to append to or override values in the
     # known_products dictionary in desiutil.install.
     #